-When you see the CPU usage suddenly jumps to 100% then drops back to normal, if your computer is running fine, you can ignore it, as random CPU usage is normal in Windows.
-But if your computer lags or freezes, something could go wrong.
-In this case, you may want to know how to get rid of this annoying issue.
-In this post, I’ll show you some methods to fix the issue.
+When you notice that your CPU usage suddenly jumps to 100% and then returns to normal, it’s generally okay to ignore it if your computer is running smoothly, as occasional spikes in CPU usage are normal in Windows.
+However, if your computer experiences lag or freezes, something might be amiss.
+In such cases, you may want to learn how to resolve this annoying issue.
+Read on to discover possible solutions.

-Five methods are available for you to fix the “CPU randomly spikes to 100%” issue.
-You can try them one by one until the computer performance issue is resolved.
+There are five potential solutions to address the ‘CPU randomly spikes to 100%‘ issue.
+You can try each of them one by one until the computer performance issue is resolved.

 Method 1: Update your drivers